Energy-MAC/LITS.jl/README.md

 # Note to users.

-LITS v0.4 is the last release for this package.
+LITS v0.4 is the last release for this package and will be deprecated.
 The modeling capabilities and new features will be added in [PowerSimulationsDynamic](https://github.com/NREL-SIIP/PowerSimulationsDynamic.jl) to provide long-term support under [NREL's SIIP Iniciative](https://github.com/NREL-SIIP)